snowch/hsm-guide/book.md

 | 32-33        | 0B       | 0       | 00B           | DEK           |
 | 32-33        | 0B       | 3       | 30B           | TEK           |

-In the latest payShield9000 HSMs Thales has introduced second, PCI-HSM standard compliant, key type table with the changes around 002 key type - PVK, TMK, TPK.
+In the latest payShield9000 and HSM8000 firmwares Thales has introduced second, PCI-HSM standard compliant, key type table with the changes around 002 key type - PVK, TMK, TPK.
 The changes moves TMK and TPK to different LMK pair and Variants leaving PVK the only key of 002 type:

 | LMK Key Pair | LMK Code | Variant | Key Type Code | Key Type      |
 |--------------|----------|---------|---------------|---------------|